AArnott/ImmutableObjectGraph/CONTRIBUTING.md

 It is highly recommended that anyone contributing to this library use the same software.

-1. [Visual Studio 2015][VS].
+1. [Visual Studio 2017][VS].
-2. [NuProj for VS2015][NuProj]

 All other dependencies are acquired via NuGet.

 ## Building

-To build this repository from the command line, you must first execute our init.ps1 script, which downloads NuGet 3.3.0 and uses it to restore packages.
-Assuming your working directory is the root directory of this git repo, the command is:

-    .\init

-Everything in the repo may be built via building the solution file either from Visual Studio 2015 or the command line:
+Everything in the repo may be built via building the solution file either from Visual Studio 2017 or the command line:

-    msbuild src\ImmutableObjectGraph.sln
+    msbuild /restore src\ImmutableObjectGraph.sln /t:pack

-### Important notice when developing with Visual Studio

-The NuGet package restore functionality in Visual Studio does not work for this project, which relies on newer functionality than comes with Visual Studio 2015 Update 3.
-You should disable automatic package restore on build in Visual Studio in order to build successfully and have a useful Error List while developing.

-Follow these steps to disable automatic package restore in Visual Studio:

-1. Tools -> Options -> NuGet Package Manager -> General
-2. *Clear* the checkbox for "Automatically check for missing packages during build in Visual Studio

-With this setting, you can still execute a package restore within Visual Studio by right-clicking on the _solution_ node in Solution Explorer and clicking "Restore NuGet Packages".
-But do not ever execute that on this project as that will corrupt the result of `init.ps1`.

-Before developing this project in Visual Studio, or after making project or project.json changes, or to recover after Visual Studio executes a package restore, run the `init` script again.

 ## Testing

-The Visual Studio 2015 Test Explorer will list and execute all tests.
+The Visual Studio 2017 Test Explorer will list and execute all tests.

 ## Pull requests